contagon/handbook/handbook/10-aaronic-priesthood.md

 ### 10.4.2 Responsibilities

 Aaronic Priesthood quorum presidents, including the bishop, have the following responsibilities.
-Their counselors, and the bishop’s assistants in the priests quorum, share in these responsibilities.
+Their counselors and the bishop’s assistants in the priests quorum share in these responsibilities.

 * Lead the quorum’s efforts to participate in the work of salvation and exaltation (see [chapter 1]).
 * Get to know and serve each quorum member, including those who do not attend quorum meetings.
 Be aware of their needs and circumstances.